outpaddling/libxtend/README.md

 [MacPorts](https://www.macports.org/), [pkgsrc](https://pkgsrc.org/), etc.
 End users should install via one of these if at all possible.

-I maintain a FreeBSD port and a pkgsrc package. pkgsrc is a cross-platform package manager that works on any Unix-like platform.
+I maintain a FreeBSD port and a pkgsrc package.

 FreeBSD is a highly underrated platform for scientific computing, with over 1,800 scientific libraries and applications in the FreeBSD ports collection,